lucasjoliveau/doc/es/contributing/development/git_guidelines.md

 **You spend several hours, days or weeks working on meaningful features.
 Take some time to calm down and write clear and understandable commit messages.**

-If you are an Odoo R&D developer the WHY should be the purpose of the task you are working on.
+If you are an Konvergo ERP R&D developer the WHY should be the purpose of the task you are working on.
 Full specifications make the core of the commit message. **If you are working on a task that lacks purpose and specifications please consider making them clear before continuing.**